M-Hafez22/islamic-prayer-times/README.md

 To clone and run this application, you'll need Git and npm (which comes with Node.js) installed on your computer.
 From your command line:

+> It's recommended to use lts Node version

 1. Clone this repository
   `git clone https://github.com/M-Hafez22/islamic-prayer-times.git`
 2. Go into the repository